 Sometimes we think our yard is too small to really have a garden.
 Usually we don’t want to give up beauty for the practicality of food.

 You needn’t sacrifice beauty to have a garden that provides nourishment to both body and spirit.
-The trick is designing a space that will fulfill both needs.
+The trick is to design a space that will fulfill both needs.

-There are a few different ways to approach designing this kind of yard.
-You can have a cottage garden, with flowers and vegetables all jumbled together.
+There are many different ways to approach designing this kind of yard.
+For instance, you can have a cottage garden, with flowers and vegetables all jumbled together.